vdaas/vald/docs/user-guides/client-api-config.md

 ### skip_strict_exist_check

-`skip_strict_exist_check` is the flag for checking whether the same set of the vector and ID is already inserted or not.
+`skip_strict_exist_check` (default value is `false`) is the flag for checking whether the same set of the vector and ID is already inserted or not.
-If it is set as `true`, the checking function is available.<BR>
+If it is set as `true`, the checking function will be skipped.<BR>

-The default value is `false`.
+When `skip_strict_exist_check` is `false`, the following checking step will run in the remove process:

+1. Whether the set of (ID and vector) is already inserted or not.
+   If there is no data, the remove process ends with returning the `NOT_FOUND` error.

+If all of above steps have been passed, the update process wil continue.

 ### timestamp